scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 * Much overhead in the code
 * Must be compiled
 * High maintenance cost
-* No forward compatibility across Python versions as C-Api changes
+* No forward compatibility across Python versions as C-API changes
+* Reference count bugs are easy to create and very hard to track down.

 .. note::